About

 A cut-up poem from websites of literary agents and publishers.
 Text is pasted in white strips on a black background.
 It reads as follows if blended together: unable to consider poetry, We are not considering poetry manuscripts at this time.
 We don't represent poetry, What not to submit please note that we are currently not taking on poetry We do not represent poetry Please note we do not accept self-help, poetry or What not to submit Our poetry list is also full for the foreseeable future We don't represent picture books, poetry or dramatic works Please don't send me children's books (picture books, middle grade or young adult), fantasy, poetry collections, or non-fic We will not be accepting poetry submission until further notice.
 WHAT WE DON'T REPRESENT We don't represent authors of plays, poetry or We are NOT at this time accepting poetry Please don't send us poetry not accepting poetry

+Published in Zarf, 2020.
 A cut-up poem from websites of literary agents and publishers.
 Title: “We especially welcome submissions from underrepresented writers, including those who are POC, LGBT, have disabilities, or come from a difficult socio-economic background.”

 Since 1998, San’s poems, essays and short stories have featured in international anthologies and magazines.
 San has published three poetry collections and two fiction chapbooks.
 Their poetic collaboration with dictation software, Naturally Speaking (espresso, Toronto) co-won the 2013 bpNichol award.
 Blissful Times (book*hug, Toronto) was widely reviewed as a groundbreaking digital hybrid.

+San co-edited the multimedia UK anthology Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches, Rugby).
 San’s poems appear widely, including in Zarf, make/shift, Literary Review of Canada, Anything That Moves, Feral Feminisms, Why Poetry?
 (Verve, Birmingham), Red Light: Superheroes, Saints and Sluts (Arsenal Pulp, Vancouver), and Catechism: Poems for Pussy Riot (English PEN, London).
-San co-edited the multimedia UK anthology Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches, Rugby).

 Visit Books or Portfolio for more info, and San’s SoundCloud for audio recordings.